joanieS/book_worm/README.md

 Currently working on:

-1. Scraping data on page load
+1. Scraping data on page load :)
-2. Caching data for a session
+2. Caching data for a session :)
-3. Implementing modal "next" functionality
+3. Implementing modal "next" functionality :)
+4. :(

+Tomorrow:
+1. Integrate Google API function to check for preview (squash bug)
+2. Add method to ensure no duplicate books (use flash?)
+3. Expand data set
+4. Consider "plus" and "minus" functionality

+Future:
+1. Worry about search
+2. Think about database
+3. Maybe have some users
+4. Make it pretty

 ## Author